fabacab/fetlife-faade/README.markdown

 ## Change log

+* Version 0.2.1:
+    * Renamed to Predator Alert Tool for FetLife (PAT-FetLife).
 * Version 0.2:
     * FAADE now pro-actively alerts you when a new consent violation reportedly happened in your area.
     * Each FAADE report, when displayed on a FetLife profile page, now includes [permalinks](https://en.wikipedia.org/wiki/Permalink) to link directly to a given report.